 This section outlines standards for broadcast content so as to provide adequate protection for members of the public from harmful and/or offensive material.

 (Relevant legislation includes, in particular, sections 3(4)(g) and 319(2)(a),(f) and (I) of the Communications Act 2003, Articles 10 and 14 of the European Convention on Human Rights, and the BBC Charter and Agreement.)

-This section must be read in conjunction with Section One: Protecting the Under-Eighteens.
+This section must be read in conjunction with Section one: Protecting the under-eighteens.
 The rules in this section are designed not only to provide adequate protection for adults but also to protect people under eighteen.

 To ensure that generally accepted standards are applied to the content of television and radio services so as to provide adequate protection for members of the public from the inclusion in such services of harmful and/or offensive material.

-2.1 Generally accepted standards must be applied to the contents of television and radio services and BBC ODPS so as to provide adequate protection for members of the public from the inclusion in such services of harmful and/or offensive material.
+2.1: Generally accepted standards must be applied to the contents of television and radio services and BBC ODPS so as to provide adequate protection for members of the public from the inclusion in such services of harmful and/or offensive material.

-2.2 Factual programmes or items or portrayals of factual matters must not materially mislead the audience.
+2.2: Factual programmes or items or portrayals of factual matters must not materially mislead the audience.

-2.3 In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context (see meaning of “context” below).
+2.3: In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context (see meaning of “context” below).
 Such material may include, but is not limited to, offensive language, violence, sex, sexual violence, humiliation, distress, violation of human dignity, discriminatory treatment or language (for example on the grounds of age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation, and marriage and civil partnership).
 Appropriate information should also be broadcast where it would assist in avoiding or minimising offence.

 Context includes (but is not limited to):

 Time and scheduling of broadcast are not relevant to the provision of programmes on demand but, for programmes made available on BBC ODPS, context also includes (but is not limited to) the nature of access to the content e.g. whether there are measures in place that are intended to prevent children from viewing and/or listening to the content.

-2.4 Programmes must not include material (whether in individual programmes or in programmes taken together) which, taking into account the context, condones or glamorises violent, dangerous or seriously antisocial behaviour and is likely to encourage others to copy such behaviour.
+2.4: Programmes must not include material (whether in individual programmes or in programmes taken together) which, taking into account the context, condones or glamorises violent, dangerous or seriously antisocial behaviour and is likely to encourage others to copy such behaviour.

-2.5 Methods of suicide and self-harm must not be included in programmes except where they are editorially justified and are also justified by the context.
-(See Rule 1.13 in Section one: Protecting the under-eighteens.)
+except where they are editorially justified and are also justified by the context.

-2.6 Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these that purport to be real (as opposed to entertainment) must be treated with due objectivity.
+2.6: Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these that purport to be real (as opposed to entertainment) must be treated with due objectivity.

-(See Rule 1.27 in Section one: Protecting the under-eighteens, concerning scheduling restrictions.)
+(See Rule 1.27 in Section One: Protecting the under-eighteens, concerning scheduling restrictions.)

-2.7 If a demonstration of exorcism, the occult, the paranormal, divination, or practices related to any of these is for entertainment purposes, this must
+2.7: If a demonstration of exorcism, the occult, the paranormal, divination, or practices related to any of these is for entertainment purposes, this must

-2.8 Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these (whether such demonstrations purport to be real or are for entertainment purposes) must not contain life-changing advice directed at individuals.
+2.8: Demonstrations of exorcism, the occult, the paranormal, divination, or practices related to any of these (whether such demonstrations purport to be real or are for entertainment purposes) must not contain life-changing advice directed at individuals.

 (Religious programmes are exempt from this rule but must, in any event, comply with the provisions in Section Four: Religion.
 Films, dramas and fiction generally are not bound by this rule.)